 Related: When Should I Buy Baby Stuff?

 Okay, I’ll have to admit, reading this list it feels like I’m getting ready for hurricane season!
 Well, as South Florida mom I can tell you that both a hurricane and postpartum can often bring on the same emotions.
 Preparing for the worse and hoping for the best.

-I can tell you from experience that stockpiling on household items before the baby arrives is one of the best things you can do for your sanity.
+I can tell you from experience that stockpiling on household items before the baby arrives (and before you even feel like labor is approaching) is one of the best things you can do for your sanity.

 Happy and Healthy delivery mama!